XcooBee/payment-sdk-js/README.md

-# XcooBee Contactless Payment SDK for
+# XcooBee Contactless Payment SDK for JavaScript

 ## Description

 The XcooBee contactless payment system is a complete shopping cart and checkout system that can be included in your projects (mobile or web) quickly.
-In order to fully use this you will need a XcooBee account ( Professional, Business, or Enterprise) and an active “Payment Project” created.
+In order to fully use this, you will need a XcooBee account ( Professional, Business, or Enterprise) and an active “Payment Project” created.

 The SDK simplifies the generation of URLs and QRs.
 Smart QRs and URLs can cover many different use cases.

-The URLs can be send to remote user or embedded in a website to quickly add a shopping cart system with a few lines.
-Examples of this could be "Pay" button or links "add to cart" links for merchandise that is sold on the site.
+The URLs can be sent to remote users or embedded in a website to quickly add a shopping cart system with a few lines.
+Examples of this could be "Pay" buttons or "Add to Cart" links for merchandise that is sold on the site.

 The URLs can help you build a very simply shopping system that is focused on cart and checkout.
 Nothing else is needed.